pgEdge/pgedge-docs/docs/cloud/mod_cluster/add.md

 If you are using the graphical `Restore Database` interface to restore your database, the existing nodes will restart during the setup process for the new node in order to re-establish replication.
 This will cause a brief downtime on these nodes.

-* If your nodes are not running with AutoDDL enabled, you can restore the data manually with an external tool [like pg_dump](https://www.postgresql.org/docs/16/app-pgdump.html).
+* If your nodes are not running with AutoDDL enabled, you can restore the data manually with an external tool [like pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html).
 Then, you'll need to use the Cloud [Start Replication](https://docs.pgedge.com/cloud/database/manage_db#the-start-replication-pane) button to align the new node with the existing database nodes.

+!!! note

-**Note:** If you are using pgBackRest to restore data from another node in your Backup Stores, pgBackRest will re-establish Spock replication sets using the restored data, automatically re-establishing replication as it was at the time of the backup.
+    If you are using pgBackRest to restore data from another node in your Backup Stores, pgBackRest will re-establish Spock replication sets using the restored data, automatically re-establishing replication as it was at the time of the backup.